murchie85/McMurchies-Open-Labs/Devops Placement/README.md

 - Write a second job to move that file from one location to another
 - Have the second job, check if the file exists in the destination location.
 If it does, rename the new file as the filenameVersion1.1
 - Each time increment the new file name by 0.1 (hint - make the final filename a combination of two variables $filename & $fileversion, the $fileversion is a number that gets incremented).
-- Connect those two jobs together so that when the first is run succesfully, the second automatically runs.
+- Connect those two jobs together so that when the first is run successfully, the second automatically runs.
 - Write a third job to check this file location, if a new version is added then add this to a git/stash branch.
 - Obtain access to run command line arguments in Linux, Macos either via Work Computer or personal laptop.
 - Create a Jenkins job that polls a Code repository in Stash or Git for a change, when there is a change have the job write 'Your repository has been changed!'